hamogu/doc/source/examples/LETGpow/letgplaw.rst

-The reduced chi-squared value indicates that we found an acceptable fit and all parameter values are close to the original input values (the nH is so small in the input, that the fit may give a zero value as fit result).
-Note that your results may vary slightly, if you run this example, because |marx| is a Monte-Carlo simulation based on random numbers.
+The reduced chi-squared value indicates that we found an acceptable fit and all parameter values are close to the original input values (the nH is so small in the input that the fit may give a zero value as fit result).
+Note that your results may vary slightly if you run this example, because |marx| is a Monte-Carlo simulation based on random numbers.

 .. figure:: m1_fit.*